nyghtowl/north-pole-dnd-heist/README.md

 **Players:** 3-6 players (6 pre-gens provided)
 **Theme:** Heist, Holiday, Comedy/Drama, Redemption

+**Note:** In this campaign, Santa Claus is portrayed as female (she/her pronouns), married to Mrs. Claus.

 ### Synopsis

 It's Christmas Eve, 8:00 PM.
 The annual celebration is in full swing at Santa's Workshop when the impossible happens: **Ebenezer Scrooge** and his Naughty List Syndicate crash the party and take everyone hostage!

-Six workshop employees who weren't at the celebration must use makeshift weapons, creative tactics, and environmental combat to stop Scrooge's three-pronged plan:
+Six workshop employees who weren't at the celebration must use makeshift weapons, creative tactics, and environmental combat to stop Scrooge's multi-pronged plan:
 1. ✅ Steal The Naughty & Nice List (already done!)
 2. ⚠️ Rob the Legendary Toy Vault
+3. ⚠️ Plant a bomb in the Sleigh Hangar
-3. ⚠️ Sabotage the Clock Tower to prevent midnight launch
+4. ⚠️ Sabotage the Clock Tower to prevent midnight launch

 You have **4 hours until midnight**.
 The clock is ticking.
 Christmas is counting on you.